-- As in characteristic 2 above, through the UOR and triennial reviews. - In 2005/06, the Council's Section 151 officer commissioned an external peer review focussing on working arrangements, compliance with best practice and the resources employed by internal audit.
+- As in characteristic 2 above, through the UOR and triennial reviews during the last year. - During the early part of 2006, the Council's Section 151 officer commissioned an external pedParqwiewifocussing on working arrangements, compliance with best practice and the resources employed by internal audit.
 This concluded that: